CBSE, NCERT, JEE Main, NEET-UG, NDA, Exam Papers, Question Bank, NCERT Solutions, Exemplars, Revision Notes, Free Videos, MCQ Tests & more.Install Now

 Answer any three of the following questions:

-16. “Some scholars see partition as a culmination of communal politics.”
+13. ‘Some scholars see partition as a columniation of a communal politics that started developing in the opening decades of the twentieth century.”
 Examine the statement.

 PART — C